Skip to main content

 About Sushi Sato

 For a higher-spend sushi meal in Singapore, Sushi Sato is a fit when the occasion calls for a focused choice rather than a broad Japanese meal elsewhere in the city.
-The verified essentials are direct: sushi cuisine, $$$ pricing, smart-casual dress, lunch and dinner hours from Tuesday to Sunday, a Michelin Plate in 2024.
+Sushi Sato offers sushi cuisine, $$$ pricing, smart-casual dress, lunch and dinner hours from Tuesday to Sunday, a Michelin Plate in 2024.

 The main reason to consider it is the sushi focus.
 At this price tier, the decision is not simply whether to eat Japanese food, but whether the table specifically wants sushi.
 Sushi Sato is less useful for diners looking for a wide-ranging meal across many categories, more relevant when sushi is the point of the booking.

 Sushi Sato sits within Singapore's sushi landscape, where diners may be comparing a range of higher-spend options before booking.
-The available verified information does not establish details such as seat count, menu structure, chef background, or beverage program, so the cleanest way to approach the venue is to focus on what is confirmed: it is a sushi restaurant in Singapore with $$$ pricing and Michelin Plate recognition in 2024.
+For details such as seat count, menu structure, chef background, or beverage program, ask the restaurant directly.
+The cleanest way to approach the venue is to focus on its core identity: it is a sushi restaurant in Singapore with $$$ pricing and Michelin Plate recognition in 2024.

-Book it for sushi, with key details confirmed in advance
+Book it for sushi, confirm key details in advance

-The verified facts do not specify the room size, seating format, or service style, so it is best not to assume a particular atmosphere.
-What can be said is that the venue is positioned as a higher-spend sushi restaurant, which makes it most relevant for diners who want sushi to be the focus of the meal.
+Do not assume a particular atmosphere, room size, seating format, or service style; ask ahead if those details matter.
+Sushi Sato is positioned as a higher-spend sushi restaurant, which makes it most relevant for diners who want sushi to be the focus of the meal.

 Lunch and dinner are both listed from Tuesday to Sunday, with Monday closed.
 Lunch runs from 12–3 PM, dinner from 6:30–10:30 PM on the open days.
 Choose the time that best matches the occasion, check current availability directly before planning around a specific date.